Does someone in your household need regular overnight care?

 If you can answer yes to all the following questions, then the help you get with your rent can take account of this.

 - Do you have a carer who regularly stays overnight in your home?

 - Is the overnight care provided by a carer who doesn’t live in your home?

-- Do you have a room that your carer uses to sleep in overnight?
+- Do you have an extra room that the carer uses to sleep in overnight?

-A bedroom that is used by a carer (or team of carers) who doesn’t actually live in your home can be taken into account when working out how much Housing Benefit or Local Housing Allowance to pay.
+A bedroom that is used by a carer (or team of carers) who doesn’t actually live in your home can be taken into account when working out how much Housing Benefit to pay.

 This might mean that you get an increase in your benefit, or that you won't be affected by under-occupancy rules (sometimes called the 'bedroom tax').

 If the person needing care doesn't get Personal Independence Payment (daily living), Disability Living Allowance (care), Attendance Allowance or Armed Forces Independence Payment, then we'll need to see some proof of the overnight care.
 This could be a letter from a doctor, social worker or support worker.
 We'll then decide if we can give the extra room allowance.

 Even if your benefit doesn’t increase as a result, you should still tell us if you or someone in your home has this type of care arrangement.

 So if you think you might be entitled to help with the cost of an extra bedroom that is used by a carer, please contact us.